RickyLobo626/library/README.md

 The Odin Project - Library

-In this project I use the Module Pattern and Factory functions!
+In this project I use the Module and Factory Patterns!

 Skills used for this project: